Consonance/consonance/pancancer-arch-3/README.md

 * really great logging/reporting that's human readable
 * ability to turn off the VMProvisioner in case a human makes the worker nodes -- DONE
 * log files loaded into the ELK stack for visualization
-* Docker container for the system, integration with Architecture Setup 3.0
+* Docker container for the system, integration with Architecture Setup 3.0 --DONE
-* need job queues with different names based on the workflow and version they target, this will make it easier to run multiple workflow types at the same time
+* need job queues with different names based on the workflow and version they target, this will make it easier to run multiple workflow types at the same time -- n/a